On Continuity of Separately Convex Preferences and Correspondences: Continuity of Separately Convex Correspondences

-Moreover, along with Theorems \ref{thm_separate_main} and \ref{thm_linear_main}, Corollary \ref{thm_convex_concave} generalize the following result of \cite{sc69} by dropping the transitivity assumption, substantially weakening the continuity and monotonicity assumptions,\fn{It is easy to observe that if a strict binary relation is strongly monotone, then it has separately convex upper and lower sections, but the converse relationship does not hold as for example the relation need not be complete.
+Along with Theorems \ref{thm_separate_main} and \ref{thm_linear_main}, Corollary \ref{thm_convex_concave} generalizes the following result of \cite{sc69} by dropping the transitivity assumption, substantially weakening the continuity and monotonicity assumptions\fn{It is easy to observe that if a strict binary relation is strongly monotone, then it has separately convex upper and lower sections, but the converse relationship does not hold as for example the relation need not be complete.
 A similar relationship holds for weak monotonicity whose proof is provided in Section \ref{sec_proofs}.} and allowing a more general domain on which the binary relation is defined.

-\cor Let $X=\mathbb{R}^n_+$ and $P: X\tra X$ be a transitive, irreflexive and strongly monotone binary relation on $X$.
+\cor[Schmeidler, 1969] Let $P$ be a transitive, irreflexive and strongly monotone binary relation on $\mathbb{R}^n_+$.
 Then $P$ has an open graph if and only if $P$ has open sections. \corr

-Note that \cite{ge15} provides a result on the relationship between sections and graph continuity of a reflexive and transitive binary relation under the additivity assumption.
+\citet[Theorem 1]{bpr76} provides another theorem that generalizes Schmeidler's result for a transitive and order-dense binary relation on general topological spaces.
+Their result and our results above are non-nested -- while we impose weaker continuity assumptions and do not assume transitivity or order-denseness -- they do not impose any convexity assumption and allow for a more general domain.
+Further, note that \cite{ge15} provides a result on the relationship between sections and graph continuity of a reflexive and transitive binary relation under the additivity assumption.
 The results in this paper focus on separate convexity and do not impose additivity.
-It is easy to show that additivity and separate convexity assumptions are non-nested for preferences defined in this paper and in \cite{ge15}.
-Therefore, our results and the results presented in \cite{ge15} are non-nested.
+It is easy to show that the additivity and separate convexity assumptions are non-nested for preferences defined in both of these papers.
+Therefore, our results and those presented in \cite{ge15} are non-nested.\fn{ Moreover, \citet{ge15} works with a transitive and reflexive preference relation and shows that section and graph continuity are equivalent under additivity.
+Although additivity is not a standard assumption in mathematical economics, it and related forms have been used in decision theory; see \citet{ge10,ge13}.
+In a parallel inquiry, \citet[Proposition 1]{dmo04} show that under independence, graph mixture continuity is equivalent to graph continuity for an incomplete preference relation, while \citet{gmms10} prove that under independence, a reflexive and transitive weak preference relation has a closed graph if and only if it is mixture continuous.}